-Total rent expense for the year ended December 31, 2009 for the lease was \$ 11,697.
+Total rent expense for the year ended December 31, 2010 for the lease was \$ 16,646.

-Land Lease - The District has entered into a land lease agreement with the Nederland Community Library Foundation for the construction of the District's new building.
+Land Lease - In 2009, the District entered into a land lease agreement with the Nederland Community Library Foundation for the construction of the District's new building.
 The lease required a prepayment of the entire lease in the amount of \$100,000, with the lease term expiring on March 31, 2028.
-The District records \$2,000 annually as lease expense.
-At December 31, 2009, a balance of \$96,000 is recorded as a prepaid asset on the statement of net assets.
+On January 5, 2010 the Nederland Community Library Foundation and the District cancelled the land lease agreement and the land was donated to the District through a quitclaim deed.